KinNeko-De/restaurant-document-design-gateway/README.md

 It is part of the [restaraunt project](https://github.com/KinNeko-De/restaurant).

 # Automation
-Every time you push something a [pipeline](.github/workflows/pipeline.yml) will run.
+Every time you push something a [ci pipeline](.github/workflows/ci.yml) will run.
 As developers, we are working to automate processes and thus eliminate manual work.
 There's no excuse why we have to do things manually.

 [![restaurant-document-design-gateway-ci](https://github.com/KinNeko-De/restaurant-document-design-gateway/actions/workflows/ci.yml/badge.svg)](https://github.com/KinNeko-De/restaurant-document-design-gateway/actions/workflows/ci.yml)